codebasedlearning/python_course/0x04/README.md

 # Unit `0x04` – Puzzle-Driven Programming Challenges

-> This unit contains tasks inspired by those from 'Advent of Code'.
-For scientific purposes, I have used only the basic concept and included self-generated data specific to the task to prevent any legal issues.
-> For more information and to enjoy the engaging story, please visit [here](https://adventofcode.com) and register for next Christmas!
-Finally, I would like to thank Eric Wastl, who invented and organised 'Advent of Code'.
+> Python is well known for its ability to quickly write scripts and proof of concepts.
+Today we are going to practise both, by building a quick solution to a problem (puzzle) and then doing a proper refactoring of it.

-## Tasks
+## Puzzle Structure

-Each original task consists of two parts.
-The first part can usually be completed fast with a straightforward approach, prioritising speed over beauty - also known as a 'hack'.
+Each original puzzle consists of two parts.
+The first part can usually be completed fast with a straightforward approach, prioritizing speed over beauty — also known as a 'hack.'
 The second part often involves a significant increase in complexity as the problem or solution space explodes.
-In many cases, it is essential to improve your solution concept, for example by developing or using a clever approach to reduce the order or number of algorithmic iterations.
+In many cases, it is essential to improve your solution concept, for example, by developing or using a clever approach to reduce the order or number of algorithmic iterations.

 Here we add refactoring as the third part, so we have:
 - Complete Part 1 as quickly as possible.
 - Same for Part 2.
 It is explicitly allowed to simply 'hack' your solution.
 - Then, in Part 3, refactor your solution to be as Pythonic and object-oriented as possible.
+This means using or creating appropriate (data) classes and hierarchies, aiming for efficiency in your algorithms and solutions, and considering best practices.

+## Advent of Code

+These first puzzles are inspired by those from 'Advent of Code.'
+For scientific purposes, I have used only the basic concept and included self-generated data specific to the task to prevent any legal issues.

+For more information and to enjoy the engaging story, please visit [here](https://adventofcode.com) and register for next Christmas!
+Finally, I would like to thank Eric Wastl, who invented and organised 'Advent of Code.'

 ## Input Data